BerriAI/litellm/docs/my-website/docs/proxy/prod.md

   master_key: sk-1234
   proxy_batch_write_at: 5 # 👈 Frequency of batch writing logs to server (in seconds)
 ```

+Add `SPEND_LOGS_URL` as an environment variable when starting the proxy

 ```bash
 docker run \
     -v $(pwd)/litellm_config.yaml:/app/config.yaml \